swiftlang/swift-foundation/Proposals/0017-expanded-calendar-support.md

 As mentioned before, the leap day is a unique feature of some of new calendars.
 It appears when a certain astronomical position of Sun and Moon happens which means it can appear on any date.
 That differs from Gregorian leap day of February 29th, which happens every four years (approximately) and it is always on the same day.

-This property will be called isAdhikaDay to clearly indicate it is related to Hindu lunisolar calendars.
-The alternative was to call it isLeapDay, but that may lead to confusion with Gregorian calendar
+This property will be called isRepeatedDay to clearly indicate it is a day that repeats.
+The alternatives were to call it isLeapDay which might lead to confusion with Gregorian calendar, or isAdhikaDay which would be unclear for developers unfamiliar with Hindu calendar terminology.

 Another point of discussion was whether to use Bengali vs Bangla and Oriya vs Odia.
 There has been an effort to stop using the older colloquial names Bengali and Oriya and to switch to the now-accepted names Bangla and Odia.
 While most of the attention has gone to the language names, the same naming should also be used for the calendar names, despite them receiving less attention.